rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ## 1. Import and prepare your data

-After opening Tableau, you're presented with a list of file types you can choose to work with ("connect").
+After opening Tableau, you're presented with a list of file types you can choose to work with ("Connect").
 Both of our data files are .xlsx files, so select **Microsoft Excel.** Then navigate to the file named **en_atm_co2e_pc.xlsx** you downloaded earlier and double-click to open it.

 ### 1.0 - Connect to the first data file

 Tableau will connect to your file.
-Under "Connections" in the left sidebar, you should see the name of the file you opened, and below, under Sheets, you should see a list of all the sheets inside this Excel file (in this case, there is only one sheet).
+Under "Connections" in the left sidebar, you should see the name of the file you opened, and below, under "Sheets," you should see a list of all the sheets inside this Excel file (in this case, there is only one sheet).
 You will see a preview of this sheet in the lower pane of the main Data Source window.
 The Excel file is called a "Connection" because Tableau is not really opening the file - it is opening a temporary copy of it; this means that you will not make any changes to your original data files when you open them in Tableau.

 ### 1.1 - Add column names